openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Upon receiving a Verification Event, the Event Receiver SHALL parse the SET and validate its claims.
-In particular, the Event Receiver SHALL confirm that the value for `state` is as expected.
-If the value of `state` does not match, an error response of `setData` SHOULD be returned (see Section 2.3 of
+In particular, the Event Receiver SHALL confirm that the value for "state" is as expected.
+If the value of "state" does not match, an error response of "setData" SHOULD be returned (see Section 2.3 of
 {{DELIVERYPUSH}} or {{DELIVERYPOLL}}).

 In many cases, Event Transmitters MAY disable or suspend an Event Stream that